 There’s no point in posting just to post.
 Create each Instagram post with your target audience in mind.
 Not what you want them to know or see.
 But what they want to see.
 Do this by learning when your audience is online, what devices they use, what other companies they follow, and what they expect from your brand.

 Competitive research is integral to your Instagram strategy.
-By analyzing what your competition does and how their followers respond, you can identify gaps in their plan.
+By analysing what your competition does and how their followers respond, you can identify gaps in their plan.
 Once you find ways to differentiate your business from theirs, you can take advantage of these marketing gaps to drive traffic to your Instagram channel.

 Consistently is key to Instagram.
 Not only to satisfy your followers but to stay relevant in the Instagram algorithm.
 However, it’s nearly impossible to remain consistent if you don’t use an editorial calendar.
 With a good social media management tool, you can visually plan your feed ahead of time for optimal engagement.